-Year 8 students study the following subjects for ONE semester in 2023.
+Year 8 students study the following subjects for ONE semester in 2024.

 - Art

 - Drama

-- Geography

-- History
+- Digital Technologies

-- Learning in Depth

-- Textiles
+- Technologies

 These are all semester-based subjects that students will undertake in Semester 1 or Semester 2.

-These subjects cover the key skills required within The Arts, Humanities and Technologies.
+These subjects cover the key skills required within The Arts (Visual and Performing) and Technologies.
 Each of these subjects provide students with the opportunity to learn new skills and knowledge within the specific learning area.